lisiki-jp/okinawa_gametheory/README.md

 Click the bottom right cog icon to change the audio or sub.

 ---
-ignore this. this is just a trick to load mermaidjs in Github Pages.

 <!-- Load Mermaid.js v10+ -->
 <script type="module">
   import mermaid from 'https://cdn.jsdelivr.net/npm/mermaid@11/dist/mermaid.esm.min.mjs';

-  // Initialize mermaid
   mermaid.initialize({
     startOnLoad: false,
     theme: 'dark'
   });

-  // Find all code blocks with "language-mermaid" class (what Jekyll creates)
-  // and replace them with the rendered chart document.addEventListener('DOMContentLoaded', async () => {
+  document.addEventListener('DOMContentLoaded', async () => {
     const elements = document.querySelectorAll('pre code.language-mermaid');

-    // We need to unwrap the code from the pre/code tags and place it in a div for (const element of elements) {
+    for (const element of elements) {
       const graphDefinition = element.innerText;
       const newDiv = document.createElement('div');
       newDiv.classList.add('mermaid');
       newDiv.textContent = graphDefinition;

-      // Replace the <pre> parent with the new <div>
       element.parentElement.parentElement.replaceChild(newDiv, element.parentElement);
     }

-    // Run mermaid on the new divs await mermaid.run({
+    await mermaid.run({
       querySelector: '.mermaid'
     });